Summary

 Choosing to Accept Your Employees’ Resignation Despite Their Retraction

 If you decide not to accept your employee’s retraction of their resignation, your employee must still work their notice period.
-There are some situations you should take note of if deciding to accept your employees’ resignation after they have retracted it.
+There are some situations you should take note of when deciding to accept your employees’ resignations after they have retracted them.

 1. Resignation in the Heat of the Moment